 Our mission is to support charity sailing regattas that raise funds for and awareness of non-profit hospice services in local communities.
 Activities include

 One way we support our members is by conducting a Hospice Regattas Championship regatta, which is open exclusively to skippers/teams selected to represent their regatta.
-The 2015 Championship will be hosted in June 2015 by Rochester Yacht Club in Rochester, NY.Read More
+The 2018 Championship will be hosted in August 2018 by Oswego Yacht Club in Oswego, NY.Read More

 The Alliance solicits support from national sponsors, advertisers, and others to cover the costs of its operations and programs that assist Member Regattas in achieving their goals.